You’ve probably had a moment or two when you thought, “How do I know if I’m on the right track? Is my business okay?”

 Gross Margin % = (Revenue – COGS) / Revenue

-This number shows how much money your company is keeping as a gross profit after the cost of goods sold.
+This number shows how much money your company retains as a gross profit after the cost of goods sold.
 If your gross margin is 15%, that means you’re only making $0.15 for every dollar of revenue you bring in.

 If you want to get an idea of how much you make in dollars without the percentage, factor the gross profit without the margin: